Tenancy Security Deposits Guide For Landlords

 Once the deposit is protected

-The deposit must be protected with in 30 days of receiving the deposit.
-The landlord or agent must also serve the tenant with the following information within 30 days:
+The deposit must be protected with in 30 days of receiving the deposit (this may not necessarily be the same date as when the tenancy starts), the tenant must also be served prescribed information within 30 days, which includes:

 - Address of the rented property